 \subsection{Technical Pipeline}

 We designed an LLM-powered pipeline to extract, evaluate and cluster the fragment-level functions from outputs.

-We design an LLM prompt for \approach{} that, given an input-output pair and a set of evaluation criteria, returns fragment-level functions for each criterion alongside their ratings and the evaluation justifications.
-Optionally, the prompt can also take the example sets (i.e., positive, negative, excluded) created by users in the interface.
-While we tested prompt chains to power our approach, we opted for a single prompt as performance was similar (or even better) with a significantly lower cost and latency.
-Our prompt instructs an LLM to perform the following steps for \textit{each} criterion: \begin{enumerate} \item \textbf{Reviewing aloud}: The LLM carefully reviews the whole output while noting down thoughts and observations.
-We noticed that, without this step, the model frequently focused only on certain aspects of the output while overlooking others. \item \textbf{Extract all fragments}: Then, the LLM extracts all fragments that can be relevant to the criterion.
-At this stage, the LLM also considers the excluded examples to label whether each extracted fragment should be excluded or not based on its similarity to these examples. \item \textbf{Analyze each fragment}: For each fragment, the LLM explains its analysis and evaluation of the fragment in terms of its relevance and importance in relation to the criterion. \item \textbf{Abstract fragments into functions}: Based on the analysis for each fragment, the LLM then creates a concise label to describe the function played by the fragment. \item \textbf{Rate each function}: The LLM then rates each function as positive or negative depending on its alignment with the criterion.
-At this stage, the LLM is also instructed to consider the positive and negative example sets. \item \textbf{Summarize into a holistic justification}: Finally, the LLM summarizes its evaluations and justifications for each function into a holistic evaluation justification for the output on that criterion. \end{enumerate}
+We design an LLM prompt for \approach{} that, given an input-output pair and a set of evaluation criteria, returns fragment-level functions for each criterion alongside their ratings and evaluation justifications.
+The prompt also takes the example sets (i.e., positive, negative, excluded) created by users.
+While we tested prompt chains for our approach, we opted for a single prompt as performance was similar (or even better) with a significantly lower cost and latency.
+For \textit{each} criterion, our prompt instructs an LLM to: \begin{enumerate} \item \textbf{Review aloud}: The LLM carefully reviews the whole output while noting down thoughts and observations.
+Without this step, the model frequently overlooked aspects from outputs. \item \textbf{Extract all fragments}: Then, the LLM extracts all fragments that can be relevant to the criterion.
+Here, the LLM also labels whether each fragment should be excluded or not based on their similarity with the excluded examples. \item \textbf{Analyze each fragment}: For each fragment, the LLM explains its analysis and evaluation of the fragment in terms of its relevance and importance with respects to the criterion. \item \textbf{Abstract fragments into functions}: Based on the analysis for each fragment, the LLM then creates a concise label to describe the function played by the fragment. \item \textbf{Rate each function}: The LLM then rates each function as positive or negative depending on its alignment with the criterion.
+Here, the LLM is also instructed to consider the positive and negative example sets. \item \textbf{Summarize into a holistic justification}: Finally, the LLM summarizes its evaluations and justifications for each function into a holistic evaluation justification for the output on that criterion. \end{enumerate}